wp-plugins/list-related-attachments-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.5 =
+Fixes a bug in the shortcode discovered by motylanogha.
+Plugin is now 100% working again.

 = 1.4 =
 Expands the plugin to include display options in the attachment link text.